Educational Explainer

 If you're looking for support today

-If you're researching ketamine because standard antidepressants haven't worked for you, the right next step is usually a conversation with a **psychiatrist** — not a direct sign-up for an online ketamine clinic.
+If you're researching ketamine because standard antidepressants haven't worked for you, the right next step is usually a conversation with a psychiatrist, not a direct sign-up for an online ketamine clinic.
 A psychiatrist can review the trials you've already had, consider next-line options including esketamine in a REMS-certified clinic, and refer you to a clinic-based ketamine program if appropriate.
-The American Psychological Association and Psychology Today both maintain searchable directories of psychiatrists by location.
+The American Psychiatric Association and Psychology Today both maintain searchable directories of psychiatrists by location.

-If you're looking for **talk therapy** support — for depression, anxiety, grief, trauma, or relationship concerns — that is what ThriveTalk does.
+If you're looking for talk-therapy support with depression, anxiety, grief, trauma, or relationship concerns, that is what ThriveTalk does.
 We match adults with independently licensed clinicians who deliver evidence-based psychotherapy by secure video, phone, or text.
-See how online therapy works and 9 types of depression for background on the conditions therapy is most often used to treat.

 If you are in crisis or thinking about suicide, please contact the 988 Suicide & Crisis Lifeline (call or text 988 in the United States) right now, or see our crisis resources page for additional immediate-help options.